 The Group recognizes provisions for an asset retirement obligation reserve for estimated costs arising from a contractual obligation to a landlord to dismantle and remove leasehold improvements from a leased office at the end of the lease contract, and estimated costs to decontaminate certain fixed assets.
 An asset retirement obligation is provided based on past experience of actual cost and considers each property individually.
-The discount rate is mainly 2.25% and depends on the useful life and the country.
+The discount rate depends on the useful life and the country.
 Future expected timing of outflow of economic benefits is mainly more than one year from each reporting period.